Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/docs/user-guide.md

   poetry install
   ```

-* Create a `.env` file in `src/edfi-paging-test` (can start with
+* Create a `.env` file in the root directory, based on `.env.example`.
+Customize
-  `.env.example`).
-Customize for your installation and testing requirements.
+  for your installation and testing requirements.
   * To test _all_ resources, comment out the `PERF_RESOURCE_LIST` entry.
   * For more information on the settings, see the [edfi-paging-test
     README](../src/edfi-paging-test/README.md)
-* Customize the `test-config.json` file using the same information input to the
-  `.env` file (in the future these will be merged).
-  * When `"restore_database": true` is used, the toolkit will try to restore the
+  * When `PERF_DB_RESTORE: True` is used, the toolkit will try to restore the
     database to a known good state using the specified backup file.
-The two SQL
+The backup
-    file paths in the file must be on the SQL Server.
-If SQL Server is running
+    file path in the `.env` file must be on the SQL Server.
-    on another machine, then use UNC paths or drive mappings to access the
-    proper paths.

 ## Running the Paging Volume Tests